alphagov/paas-developer-docs/docs/deploying_services/postgres.md

 You can check for database connection errors by viewing the recent logs with ``cf logs APPNAME --recent``.

 ## PostgreSQL service maintenance times

 The PaaS PostgreSQL service is currently provided by Amazon Web Services RDS.
 Each PostgreSQL service you create will have a randomly-assigned weekly 30 minute maintenance window, during which there may be brief downtime.
 (To minimise downtime, select the ``M-HA-dedicated-9.5`` high availability plan).
 Minor version upgrades (for example from 9.4.1 to 9.4.2) will be applied during this window.

 For more details, see the [Amazon RDS Maintenance documentation](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.Maintenance.html) [external page].

 If you need to know the time of your maintenance window, please contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](gov-uk-paas-support@digital.cabinet-office.gov.uk).
+Times will be from 22:00 to 06:00 UTC.
 We will add the ability to set the time of the maintenance window in a future version of Government PaaS.

+## PostgreSQL backup

+The data stored within any PostgreSQL service you create is backed up using the standard Amazon RDS backup system.

+Backups are taken nightly and data is retained for 7 days.

+If you need to restore data to an earlier state, we can restore to any point from 5 minutes to 7 days ago, with a resolution of one second.
+Data can be restored to a new PostgreSQL service instance running in parallel, or it can replace the existing service instance.

+Please contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](gov-uk-paas-support@digital.cabinet-office.gov.uk) to arrange the restore process or if you need further information about the backup process.
+We will need approval from your organization manager if restoring will involve overwriting data.

+Note that data restore will not be available in the event of an RDS outage affecting the entire Amazon availability zone.

+For more details about how the RDS backup system works, see [Amazon's DB Instance Backups documentation](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.BackingUpAndRestoringAmazonRDSInstances.html) [external page].